jonklein/snell/README.md

 </html>
 ```

+To use `swtl` in your project, you'll need to setup a custom build rule in Xcode to process the `.swtl` file into a `.swift` file.
+See the demo project for an example.

 ### Known Issues & Limitations

 - Most importantly -- Snell is just a proof of concept: *it is currently only built to handle simple GET requests*